robenkleene/design-references/blender/blender-camera.md

 ## Aligning

-With the camera selected, you can then use:
+When you're viewing through the camera, you can then use:

-- `g`: Pan
+- `g`: Pan (based on grab)
 - `r`: Rotate

 ## Lock